samuelrieder/jaswig.github.io/_posts/2017-07-06-team-building-Iran.markdown

 ![Isfahan5](/images/blog/Iran2.jpg){:.medium}
 ![Isfahan6](/images/blog/Iran3.jpg){:.medium}

+## Last days in Iran:

-The last days of our trip were spend in Teheran, a massively large and polluted city.
-We spend a lot of time in even more extremely nice coffee bars and just strolling around the city, taking metros, sitting in parks and visiting some museums.
-We had the plan of going up north again to ski in Dizin.
-But we didn’t have the money nor the time… Next time maybe?
+We spent the last days of our trip in Teheran, a massively large and polluted city.
+We spent a lot of time in its nice coffee bars or we just strolled around the city.
+We wanted to head north to ski in Dizin but we didn’t have the money nor time at that time.

+## Lingering memories of Iran:

-It was a great trip where we encountered very very friendly people and got to know a country few westerners know anything about.
-Of course the trip was too short as we had to rush through everything (typical western mistake).
-Hopefully one day we can visit again!
+It was a great trip where we encountered very friendly people.
+We learned a lot about their culture, food, and traditions.
+Nevertheless, it was a short trip.
+Hopefully one day we can visit Iran once again to enjoy its magnificence.